MeckeDev/cs_translate-Basic-/README.md

 # Basic Version of the Chat-Translator for CSGO and CS2
-This Tool will translate all your Chatt-Messages to your desired Language
+This Tool will translate all your Chat-Messages to your desired Language

 ## Setup
-You can set your Language inside the settings.json File Find your Code with the List of Languages inside the language.json
+You can set your Language inside the settings.json File
+Find your Code with the List of Languages inside the language.json

 add the following Line to your Launch Options: